 Build Your Crisis Team

-This small handful should coordinate and centralize all communication while setting the right tone with employees, vendors, customers – all stakeholders.
+This small handful should coordinate and centralize all communication while setting the right tone with employees, vendors, customers—all stakeholders.
 State, local, and federal government entities have designated such teams, and businesses need to do the same.
-Universities, school districts, businesses small and large are all now aware of the importance of such designated voices.
+Universities, school districts, and businesses large and small are all now aware of the importance of such designated voices.

 Prioritize Employee Needs

 Use employee communications to put people’s minds at ease.
-Workers need answers during adverse times that demystify their benefits, insurance, wages, etc. Many studies have shown that steady leadership sets the right tone for all and is a potent antidote helping reduce employee anxiety.
+Workers need answers during adverse times that demystify their benefits, insurance, wages, etc. Many studies have shown that steady leadership sets the right tone for all and is a potent antidote in helping reduce employee anxiety.
 So, over-communicate with employees.
 During a crisis, if your employees are not regularly informed, they can’t function as your most effective ambassadors to the community at large.

 Outreach to Customers

 As the COVID-19 pandemic has unfolded, several companies have rethought how they do business to provide more excellent service to consumers.
 The airlines have waived cancellation and change fees.
 Walgreens, CVS, and others have eased or waived early refills on prescription drugs.
 Walmart, Target, and several other ‘big-box’ grocery retailers have added enhanced deep-cleaning protocols that signal consumers that it’s safe to do essential grocery shopping.

 The COVID-19 crisis and those that will follow require a combination of steady leadership, plus factual and updated information regularly shared with employees, vendors, customers, and the public.

 Those businesses and organizations that follow such crisis communication fundamentals in their response to the current national health pandemic will almost certainly come out the other end of it more robust, reputationally intact, and with their long-term fundamentals tested but still firmly in place.